-People often confuse “losses” and “loses” because they look nearly identical but their meanings are completely different.
+People often confuse “losses” and “loses” because they look similar, but they are completely different in meaning and use.

-Even a tiny spelling mistake can change your sentence and make your writing seem unprofessional.
+Even a small spelling mistake can change your sentence and make your writing look unprofessional.

 Losses or Loses – Quick Answer